Kristina01111000/notesforresume/README.md

 - finish updating resume
 	- add meetup groups
 	- and add it to linkedin
-	- add liveplan??

-List of notes for class

 - finish portfolio website, email link to kimberly

-- do the sections
 		- sign up for email lists to learn other peoples pricing, business model -> passive market research, also easy
 		- fixed costs are the same if you have 1 customer or 50 customers
-		- go over all plan sections

 - research help linked in document, also the talk